 If we find other super for you, you'll be given a choice to consolidate1 into your QSuper account.

 The sooner you find any lost super you may have, the sooner you may be able to get your money working harder for you.

 Consolidating, or combining your super, including any lost super, means moving all of your super into one account.
 One super account means one set of fees.
 Before you consolidate your super, you should check with your other super funds about any fees or loss of insurance or other benefits.
-You should also consider any other individual circumstances at the time, while more information can be found here.

 Benefits of consolidating your super into one account may include: